 - All students seeking an Exception Petition need to submit their completed Petition at least two months in advance of their intended travel.

-- Information regarding “high risk locations” is outlined in the International Travel Policy.
-The current list of high risk locations can be found here.
+- Information regarding “high risk locations” is outlined in the International Travel Policy and on the International Travel website.

 - The Exception Petition Form, which can be found at the Documents and Forms page, should be completed in consultation with and the assistance of your faculty or co-op advisor.